Noodle-ai/mlflow_part3_PostgresMinioRegistry/README.rst

 12. Open Minio UI

-Minio uses port 9000 by default but if that port is already in use you can change it by using the "--address" argument.
+Minio uses "port 9000" by default but if that port is already in use you can change it by using the "--address" argument.

 .. code-block:: bash

   minio server /data --address ":9001"

-13. Open a Browser Access URL Returned by the Previous Command And Login Using the "AccessKey" and "SecretKey"
+13. Open a Browser Access URL returned by the previous command And login using the "Access Key" and "Secret Key".

 |